nrrb/tao-te-ching/48_unlearning/README.md

 is fit to run things.

-UKLG: The word shi in the second stanza, my “fuss,” is troublesome to the translators.
+> **Note** UKLG: The word shi in the second stanza, my “fuss,” is troublesome to the translators.
 Carus’s quite legitimate translation of it is “diplomacy,” which would give a stanza I like very much:

     To run things,